hollowaycm23/gestaocerta/replit.md

 9. **Settings**: System configuration and user management

 ### Data Model
-The application uses mock data for demonstration purposes.
-All data is stored in memory and defined in `index.tsx`:
+The application uses **localStorage** for data persistence.
+All data is automatically saved to the browser's local storage and loaded on startup:
 - Units: Building units with owner/tenant information
 - Residents: Personal information and contact details
 - Finances: Income and expense transactions